matter-in-motion/mm-category/README.md

 or

-* empty, returns all first level categories with all subcategories
+* empty — returns all first level categories with all subcategories

 **Response**